spam128/moviedb/README.md

 ## OMDB:
 ### Functionalities:
-ordering, searching movie by name and year(movies), searching by user name(commets) There is no posibility to login to keep the same user name
+Ordering, searching movie by name and year(movies), searching by user name(commets) There is no posibility to login to keep the same user name

 ### Endpoints